Refer a Business and Earn up to $10,000 Refer Now

 Paying for Your Investment

 You will pay for your securities by a direct transfer from your bank account (preferably an ACH transfer).
 FundingHope doesn’t charge investors to invest in projects, but we do charge investors a transaction fee.
-For payments made by bank ACH, wires, or checks, FundingHope charges investors a transaction fee of 2%, with a minimum of $8 and a max of $100.
+For payments made by bank ACH, wires, credit/debit cards or checks, FundingHope charges investors a transaction fee of 2%, with a minimum of $8 and a max of $100.

 When you invest, your money will be held in an account administered by a qualified third-party financial institution until the offering is completed.
 We, as a Funding Portal, are prohibited from holding your money.
 If the Issuer is successful in raising the minimum offering amount, the bank will release the investors’ money to the Company.
 We will notify you by email and the investment process will be complete.